nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Alternatively, copy and paste the data file with the *same name* from your old computer.

 **Q**: Help!
 I can't seem to get a command to work...<br>
-**A**: Refer to the [features](#features) section of our guide for command information and syntax.
-Make sure that you have supplied all necessary inputs for the command and specified the flags in a correct manner.
+**A**: Please refer to the [features](#features) section of our guide for command information and syntax.
+Make sure that you have supplied all necessary inputs for the command and specified the flags in a correct manner!

 **Q**: How do I run the app if double-clicking the jar file does nothing? <br>
+**A**: If you are experiencing this problem, there is a high likelihood that Java has not been installed correctly on your computer.
-**A**: Take a look at the [quick start](#quick-start) section of the guide for setup information.
+Please take a look at the [quick start](#quick-start) section of the guide for more setup information!
 For the more technically inclined, try running this command in the jar file's home directory: `java -jar cobb.jar`<br>
 If the problem persists, please report the bug to us.

 **Q**: I deleted my data file!
 Is there any way to recover the data that I lost?<br>
-**A**: Try looking in your trash bin for the files that were deleted.
+**A**: Try looking in your computer's trash bin (or recycling bin) for the files that were deleted.
 If the files can't be found, then we apologise, but there is currently no way for you to retrieve lost data. :(

 **Q**: How do I uninstall Cobb? <br>
-**A**: We are sad to see you go :( Cobb is not installed onto your hard drive, so you only need to delete the `cobb.jar` file as well as any associated data files.
+**A**: We are sad to see you go :( Cobb is not installed onto your hard drive, so you only need to delete the folder that contains `cobb.jar` (that is, the *home folder* of Cobb).

 **Q**: I don't understand some terms used in the guide...<br>
-**A**: Do check out the [key definitions](#key-definitions) portion of the guide and see if the term that you are confused about is documented there!
+**A**: Please check out the [key definitions](#key-definitions) portion of the guide and see if the term that you are confused about is documented there!

 --------------------------------------------------------------------------------------------------------------------